Manishearth/gstreamer-presentation/talk.md

 The AppSrc is the core part of the audio sink, we use `push_buffer()` to provide audio to it.

 We set `max_bytes` of the AppSrc to `1`, this way we can asynchronously push up to one block to the AppSrc's queue.
 We only push more when the queue has space.
-This is functionally equivalent to using a blocking AppSrc, however we wish to push data from the same thread that does the processing (and handling of incoming messages), so the AppSrc is non-blocking and we manually check for a full queue.
+This is functionally equivalent to using a blocking AppSrc, however we wish to push data from the same thread that does the processing and handling of incoming messages, so the AppSrc is non-blocking and we manually check for a full queue.
 We also set up the AppSrc's `need_data` callback to re-request processing if it empties.

-The `max_bytes` could potentially be increased to trade off some latency in the audio thread picking up messages for eager processing, if this turns out to be an issue.
+The `max_bytes` could potentially be increased to trade off some latency in the processing thread for eager processing, if this turns out to be an issue.

 §§